qgis/QGIS-Documentation/source/user_manual/plugins/plugins_mapserver_export.rst

 except the airport symbols are included.

 .. _figure_mapserver_export_3:

+.. only:: html

+   **Figure Mapserver Export 3:**

 .. figure:: /static/user_manual/plugins/mapserver_export_test.png
    :align: center
    :width: 30em

-   Figure 3: Test PNG created by shp2img with all MapServer Export layers |nix|
+   Test PNG created by shp2img with all MapServer Export layers |nix|

 If you plan to use the map file to serve WMS requests, you probably don't have to tweak anything.
 If you plan to use it with a mapping template or a custom